zacanger/zacanger.github.io/blog/src/meditation-log.md

 find meaning in a confusing, relatively new, experience, so I just notice it, pay attention, and wait for it to solidify and round down to a small circle.

+I've also noticed (for months now, I just wasn't writing about it back then) that when my attention wanders, I can see/feel it.
+It's like walking a dog that keeps trying to dart off, and I can feel the tug on the leash and see the direction it's going in, except the leash is made of elastic, and the elastic got stronger/tighter over time.

 ## 2020-12-26

 I read the [fire kasina book](https://firekasina.org/) over the last couple